Suresh Oberoi

 Suresh Oberoi (born 17 December 1946) is an Indian actor and politician who appeared in Hindi films.
 He is a recipient of the 1987 National Film Award for Best Supporting Actor.
 He started his career in radio shows, modelling and later moving to Bollywood, making him a popular character actor in the 1980s and much of the 1990s.
 He is the father of actor Vivek Oberoi.

 Early life

-Oberoi was born to Anand Sarup Oberoi, a Khatri and Kartar Devi on 17 December 1946 in Quetta, then Baluchistan Province of pre-partitioned British India.
-Within a year due to partition, the family along with four brothers and sisters moved to India, and later relocated to Hyderabad state where his family established a chain of medical stores.
-Oberoi attended St. George's Grammar School in Hyderabad and was active in sports.
-He was a Tennis and swimming champion, later winning the President's Award as a Boy Scout.
+Oberoi was born to Anand Sarup Oberoi and Kartar Devi on 17 December 1946 in Quetta, then Baluchistan Province of British India.
+His father ran a real-estate business.
+Within a year, after the 1947 partition of India, the family along with four brothers and four sisters moved to India, and later relocated to Hyderabad where his family established a chain of medical stores.
+Oberoi was active in sports.
+He was a tennis and swimming champion, later winning the President's Award as a Boy Scout.
 After his father's death when he was just out of high school, Oberoi, along with his brother, continued running his pharmacy chain.
-He is fluent in Pashto, Punjabi, Hindi, Urdu, English, Telugu and Tamil.
+He is fluent in Punjabi (his mother tongue), Pashto, Hindi, Urdu, English, Telugu and Tamil languages.